pulumi/registry/themes/default/content/registry/packages/gcp/installation-configuration.md

 ---
-title: Google Cloud Platform (GCP) Setup
+title: Google Cloud (GCP) Classic Setup
-meta_desc: This page provides an overview on how to setup the Google Cloud
-           Platform Provider with Pulumi.
+meta_desc: Set up credentials to use the Pulumi Google Cloud Provider and choose configuration options to customize how the provider works.
 layout: installation
 ---

-The Pulumi Google Cloud Platform Provider needs to be configured with Google credentials before it can be used to create resources.
+To provision resources with the Pulumi Google Cloud Provider, you need to have Google credentials.

 {{% configure-gcp %}}